 As our products aim to serve all kinds of data, how can we effectively convey the information is one of our priority concerns.
 Consumers are expected to get what they want by just clicking the mouse without frequent switching through windows or comprehending numerous numbers and index.
 Thus, Data visualization, in an interactive way, becomes our choice.

-We will tell some simple stories by casting an eye on different dimension of our data.
+We will tell some simple stories by casting an eye on different dimensions of our data.

 Story 1